abinit/abinit/doc/mkdocs-tutorials/dftu.md

 As in the preceding run, we will start with a fixed density matrix for d orbitals.
 You might now start your calculation, with the tdftu_4.in and tdftu_4.files, or skip the calculation, and rely on the reference file provided in the ~abinit/tests/tutorial/Refs directory.
 Examine the tdftu_4.in file.

+{% dialog tests/tutorial/Input/tdftu_4.in %}

 The only difference in the input file compared to tdftu_3.in is the value of [[usepawu]] = 2.
 We obtain a band gap of 4.3 eV.
 The value of the band gap with AMF and FLL is different.
 However, we have to remember that these results are not well converged.
 By contrast, the magnetization,